 First Strike T15, Planet Eclipse MG100, Dye DAM, and the Carmatech SAR12C

 Currently, the Pro Paintball Team is hard at work finalizing the testing for the T15, MG100, DAM, and SAR12C.
 We look forward to providing you with some incredible insight into the performance as we finish all of our stress tests!
 Stay Tuned!

 Best Paintball Snipers – A Final Note

-There are plenty of videos on youtube that share methods of creating camouflage gillie suits, methods to camouflage your gear, and tips on sneaking around the woods.
-Prior to your first sniper game, you should consider watching a few videos to get an idea of what to do.
+Many videos on youtube share methods of creating camouflage gillie suits, strategies to camouflage your gear, and tips on sneaking around the woods.
+Before your first sniper game, watch a few videos to understand what to do.

-You will notice if you scan Amazon that many of the best sniper options are actually a gun with various add-ons sold as sets, rather than proper snipers made by major manufacturers.
-Our advice is simple: if there are lots of reviews and it seems like a legitimate option, go for it.
-We expect sniper rifles to pick up in popularity in time, but until then, a lot of independent projects are based around creating killer gun sets with authentic, high-quality materials put together from leaders in the paintball scene.
-More than just a sniper paintball gun with a red dot sight, however, many of these sets will also contain co2 tanks, goggles or masks, gloves, vests, and other gear to go along with the marker.
+If you scan Amazon, you will notice that many of the best sniper options are guns with various add-ons sold as sets rather than proper snipers made by major manufacturers.
+Our advice is simple: if there are many reviews and it seems like a legitimate option, go for it.
+We expect sniper rifles to pick up in popularity in time.
+Still, until then, many independent projects are based on creating killer gun sets with authentic, high-quality materials by leaders in the paintball scene.
+More than just a sniper paintball gun with a red dot sight, many of these sets will also contain co2 tanks, goggles or masks, gloves, vests, and other gear to go along with the marker.